 Replacing a roof can be a costly and exasperating process, but if a roof is storm-damaged by hail, high winds, or water and has failed to stand the test of time, there is usually no option other than repair and replacement, which often means deciphering exactly what is covered under a homeowner’s insurance policy and how the claim process works.

 Insurance payments for roof replacement usually depend on the type of roof covering that has been used, such as composition shingles, tiles, wood, slate, metal, and other materials, along with the type of damage done.

 No matter the type of roof covering materials or parts of a roof that have been damaged, an insurance company will scrutinize a claim for roof replacement and expect the policyholder to provide extensive documentation, before and after photographs, and other information to justify a claim for processing.

 So, if you want to know the particulars of whether your insurance will pay for your roof replacement, you’ll need to thoroughly review your policy as to what you need to do ahead of time to make a legitimate claim.

 Reviewing your policy coverage will allow you to determine what coverage entails for roof replacement.
 Usually, a roof that is newer (10 years or less) is fully covered for repair or replacement on sections of the roof that have been damaged.

 Beyond the 10 Year Mark

-When a roof is beyond the 10 year mark, a homeowner will usually receive reimbursement on the diminishing or depreciated value of the roof.
+When a roof is beyond the 10-year mark, a homeowner will usually receive reimbursement on the diminishing or the depreciated value of the roof.
 Depreciated value simply means that the insurance company evaluates a roof by its age and the wear and tear it has experienced.
 The insurance carrier then places a decreased value on a roof before damage has taken place.

 Inspection and Prompt Reporting